Well, I’ve been bitten by the Chess bug all over again. I blame this on three things:

 - I’ve started attending weekly chess club meeting in my hometown.

 So, I decided to upgrade my current chess set.
-It’s a fairly nice chess set, but the white king suffers a broken crown; it’s very well made, handsome even.
-But, nothing fancy about it.
+It’s a fairly nice set, but the white king suffers a broken crown; it’s very well made, handsome even.
+But, nothing particular about it screams fancy.

 Below is a log of my search for a luxury chess set to replace my current set, shown above.